emereum/aspnetcore-react-ts-starter-kit/template/template-product-name/README.md

 To paginate a query response make your query inherit from `PaginationOptions` and use the `PaginationExtensions.Paginate` extension method in your `IQueryHandler` implementation to return a paginated response.

+### Persistence

+This project uses EF Core for persistence and assumes you are using PostgreSQL.
+The following packages have been included:

+* `Microsoft.EntityFrameworkCore` (For general EF Core functionality)
+* `Microsoft.EntityFrameworkCore.Relational` (For relational database mapping methods like `.ToTable("TableName")`

+The `TemplateProductName.Domain` project has DDD-style persistence interfaces named `IRepository` and `IUnitOfWork`.
+The `TemplateProductName.Persistence` project provides implementations for these interfaces using EF Core.

+When a developer needs to interact with the persistence layer (which should typically be done only in an `ICommandHandler` or `IQueryHandler`) they should request an `IRepository` in the constructor and use it retrieve and store data.
+A transaction is automatically created at the beginning of a request and committed (or rolled back if an error occurs) at the end of the request.
+See `TemplateProductName.Persistence.PersistenceModule` for transaction implementation details.

+If a developer needs to perform complex or optimised queries they can request an `IDbConnection` and use Dapper to write SQL directly.

+When a developer needs to persist a new object type they should create a mapping file in `TemplateProductName.Domain.Model.Mappings` which implements `IEntityTypeConfiguration<>`.
+The developer can then refer to EF Core's fluent documentation to map their object.
+All mappings are automatically found and loaded on application startup as long as they implement `IEntityTypeConfiguration<>` and are within the `TemplateProductName.Domain` project.

+#### Database Migrations

+No database migration solutions have been provided other than a call to `dbContext.Database.EnsureCreated()` in `Startup` which blindly creates the schema if it doesn't exist.
+This is adequate for initial prototyping.
+Once you outgrow this consider switching to EF Core Migrations.

 ## Folder structure

 `TemplateProductName.Domain.Features`